 5-Minute Roasted Cumin Powder:

-Step Four: Grind to desired consistency.
+Then let it cool and grind to desired consistency.
 Smell it, and know you've done a great thing.

 Storing Cumin Powder